lisp-mirror/heroku-buildpack-common-lisp/README.md

 ### history

-This buildpack is forked and highly modified version of [bhyde](https://github.com/bhyde)'s [heroku-buildpack-ccl64](https://github.com/bhyde/heroku-buildpack-ccl64).
+This buildpack is a forked and highly modified version of [bhyde](https://github.com/bhyde)'s [heroku-buildpack-ccl64](https://github.com/bhyde/heroku-buildpack-ccl64).

 ### principles